HananYusuf/Note-Taker/README.md

 ## Usage

 Run npm install to install all dependencies.
 To use the application locally, run node server.js in your CLI, and then open http://localhost:8080 in your preferred browswer.
+The application running on Heroku can be found [Here](https://fast-forest-04546.herokuapp.com/)

 ![](Images/img.png)